-- Check food is hot all the way through by testing it with a knife.
-Then make sure it's not too hot before feeding it to your baby by stirring the food to remove any hot spots.
+- Check that your food is hot all the way through by testing it with a spoon.
+Then stir it to remove any hot spots, leave it to cool a little and check its temperature before offering it to your baby.

-- If you’re heating food in advance, don’t leave it to cool at room temperature for too long; bacteria start developing within two hours and multiply rapidly.
+- If you’re heating food in advance, don’t leave it to cool at room temperature for too long; bacteria start developing within two hours.

-- Once cooled, freeze food as soon as possible.
+- Once cooled, store food in the fridge, or put it in the freezer, as soon as possible.